contest-framework/server/documentation/configure.md

 ]
 ```

-Now, to run a single test, you add `{ only: true }` to a test, trigger the
+Now, when you add `{ only: true}` to a test and trigger the
-`Contest: test this line in this file` and it executes only the marked test.
+`Contest: test this line in this file` action in your editor, it executes only
+the marked test.

 ## Custom variables